cprice-ping/CPriceLab-WF/README.md

 ### PingID - Special Considerations
 The PingID adapter uses the secrets from your PingID tenant to create the proper calls to the service.
 As such, storing those values in a public location, such as GitHub, sound be considered **risky**.

-For this Profile, you can place the `base64` encoded text from a `pingid.properties` file that will be placed into the PingID Adapter settings
+For this Profile, you can place the `base64` encoded text from a `pingid.properties` file that will be placed into the PingID Adapter settings -- use the `env_var` variable of `PID_BASE64`

 ### Authentication Policy
 Extended Property Selector